-Some scientific evidence exists that a combination of biotin and chromium may help support the body’s natural ability to manage and regulate blood sugar levels.
+Some scientific evidence exists that combining biotin and chromium may help support the body’s natural ability to manage and regulate blood sugar levels.
 Biotin may also be able to help manage the discomfort in the extremities.

 Biotin may help to maintain the normal thickness of fingernails and toenails,